berkeley-stat243/berkeley-stat243.github.io/README.md

 ## Logistics

-Three hours of lecture and two hours of laboratory per week.
+Three hours of Lecture and  Two hours of Laboratory per week for 15 weeks.

 ## Prerequisites